 The green bus and the blue bus

-From the Tan Son Nhat Station, you can find many buses go to hotels and attractions connecting to Ho Chi Minh City’s center.
+From the Tan Son Nhat Station, you can find many buses going to hotels and attractions connecting to Ho Chi Minh City’s center.
 However, their bus fares are more expensive than others.

 Route 109 will take you to attractions like the Independence Palace, Ben Thanh Market, and 23/9 Park.